Types of Supervised Practice

 Internships

-To apply to a DI, individuals must complete at least a bachelor's degree and ACEND-accredited coursework requirements (Didactic Program in Nutrition & Dietetics).
+To apply to SP programs, individuals must complete at least a bachelor's degree and ACEND-accredited coursework requirements (Didactic Program in Nutrition & Dietetics).
 Currently all DIs must provide at least 1000 hours of supervised practice.
 This is usually completed in 6-24 months depending on the requirement of a graduate degree.
 Individuals completing the program, who are verified by the program director, are eligible to take the RDN Exam.

-• Stand-Alone DIs: are typically 6-12 months and can be at a university medical center, a university with contracts with local hospitals and sites, or a business with contracts with local hospitals and sites.
+Stand-Alone DIs: are typically 6-12 months and can be at a university medical center, a university with contracts with local hospitals and sites, or a business with contracts with local hospitals and sites.
 You must already have a master's degree or be enrolled in a master's program to apply to these programs.

-• Distance DIs: can be any of the above but interns typically complete their supervised practice in their own area with the DI being based elsewhere.
+Distance DIs: can be any of the above but interns typically complete their supervised practice in their own area with the DI being based elsewhere.
 Most programs require applicants to find their own preceptors.
 A few programs place interns in their own sites.
 Programs may be stand-alone or aligned with a graduate program.

 Prospective applicants should review program websites for the most up-to-date information, including application deadline dates.